How to Duplicate a Shopify Store In Minutes

 Whether you have an established ecommerce brand and you’re ready to take it to the next level or you’re a Shopify developer working with clients, at a certain point you are faced with a big challenge: how do I duplicate my entire Shopify store to a new account?

 There are a number of reasons why being able to copy your entire Shopify store - or specific parts of it - to a new account is extremely useful, and we list the most common ones below.
-But in all cases, you are faced with three big challenges:
+But in all cases, you are faced with two big challenges:

 - Manually copying the entire store, or even just your products, theme design, blog posts, etc. would take hours of work, even if you’re using CSV exports where possible.